 No one ever regrets learning new things, especially a new language.
 Learning a new language will not just affect teens’ cognitive behavior, but it will also help them connect with different people.
 Being able to communicate is one of the most rewarding aspects of human life, and it’s essential to teach a second language to your teens.
 Learning a language, especially a foreign language, will open the doors for teens to travel the world someday and connect with different cultures on a different level.

 In this world of digital communication, learning a new language is not difficult anymore.
 There is a range of applications available at your fingertips to learn new languages.
-Some of the notable names include Duolingo, Babbel, Rosetta Stone, etc. On the other hand, you can also hire a teacher to give private lessons to your teens.
+Some of the notable names include Duolingo, Babbel, Rosetta Stone, etc. On the other hand, you can also go to online platforms or apps to give your teens engaging and interactive lectures on Serbian language lessons.

 Should your teen feel the need to participate in something a little more active, sports are among the excellent choices of activities they can engage in while maintaining social distancing guidelines.
 Not all sports allow you to keep six feet apart, but thankfully, there are a few that do.